 Wildlife Forever uses various forms of data collection including remote wildlife cameras, eDNA and citizen science initiatives to grow our understanding of the state of our parks.
 These combined tactics and technological advances are leading to unprecedented levels of observations which help to inform management decisions and engage a critical network of park stewards throughout the province.

 By combining insights from new big data analytics technology, we can create more holistic views of wildlife and their habitats, along with lasting conservation outcomes.

 - Knowledge of the threats facing key species - mainly climate change - is being continuously updated and is contributing to the development of mitigation measures, recovery plans and management strategies.

-Thank you to our Wildlife Forever program partner:
+Thank you to our Wildlife Forever program partners: